Updated April 2022

 Situated on the promenade in Newcastle and owned by husband and wife duo Simon and Jo-Ann, Lick Gelato is the perfect spot to stop by after a trip to the seaside or after a hike up the nearby Mourne Mountains.

 They offer a great range of ice cream flavours including Biscoff, Jammie Dodger, and Oreo.
 Lick also supports local businesses such as Refuge Chocolate, Amarc Catering, Black Box Donuts, Whisk a mallow, The Little Magic Ball Company and Mourne Brownies.

 My favourite flavour is their award-winning Toffee.
-Lick Gelato scooped a gold medal and trophy at the National Ice Cream Championships 2021 run by the Ice Cream Alliance (ICA), the sector’s UK trade association.
-Their toffee ice cream beat all entrants in the ice cream competition which has been running for 76 years.
-The flavour gets 5/5 from me!
+Lick Gelato scooped a gold medal and trophy at the National Ice Cream Championships 2021 and won gold and silver at the National Ice Cream Championships 2022, run by the Ice Cream Alliance (ICA), the sector’s UK trade association.
+Their toffee ice cream, raspberry sorbet and chocolate gelato beat all entrants in the ice cream competition which has been running for nearly 80 years.
+The flavours gets 5/5 from me!

 Originated in 1954 Kilrea by founder Walter Mullins, Mullin’s first tub of vanilla was made with quality Irish milk and cream.

 The company’s products include homemade luxury ice cream, specialty ice cream cake desserts and sorbets for independent scoop parlours, major retailers, and food services.

 My recommendation for a take-home treat is Mullin’s Mallowy Chocolate Chunks Ice Cream tub as the Belgian chocolate is so luxurious especially teamed with the marshmallow chunks.